brainkim/grunt-stamp/README.md

 ### Options

 #### options.banner

 Type: `String`

-Default value: none
+Default: none

 A banner to add to your file.
 A line-break is inserted between the banner and the file

 #### options.footer

 Type: `String`

-Default value: none
+Default: none

 A footer to add to your file.
 A line-break is inserted between the footer and the file.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+* 0.2.0 Compatibility with Grunt 1.x
-0.1.0 Initial Release
+* 0.1.0 Initial Release